Papillon

 Finding a Papillon to Adopt

-With a typical weight of 5-10 lbs and lifespan of 14-16 yrs, the Papillon requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 5-10 lbs and lifespan of 14-16 yrs, the Papillon benefits from care tailored to its physical and behavioral profile.
 The Papillon's reputation in the toy group reflects generations of purposeful breeding, resulting in a small dog with predictable but nuanced care requirements.

 Health Predisposition Summary: Papillons show higher-than-average incidence of luxating patella, dental disease, progressive retinal atrophy based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.